 But, then, I know how prepared he is to do his job, and how proud he is to be a part of something so much bigger and important than himself.

 So, happy birthday, Air Force.
-For nearly 70 decades you have created and molded young airmen, like my husband, into a critical piece of the military puzzle.
+For seven decades you have created and molded young airmen, like my husband, into a critical piece of the military puzzle.

 “Off we go, into the wild blue yonder…”